bryanl/do-autoscale/README.md

 # Install

+## Automated Droplet configuration

+If you use [doctl](https://github.com/digitalocean/doctl), you can create a server using the following: `doctl compute droplet create <name> --region nyc1 --size 4gb --image ubuntu-16-04-x64 --user-data-file userdata.sh --ssh-keys <your key id>`.  `userdata.sh` can be retrieved from [https://s3.pifft.com/autoscale/userdata.sh](https://s3.pifft.com/autoscale/userdata.sh).

+## Manual Droplet configuration

 1. Create a Ubuntu 16.04 Droplet.
 The autoscaler was designed with a 4GB Droplet in mind.
-2. Download `autoscalectl` from https://s3.pifft.com/autoscale/autscalectl, and mark it executeable
+1. Download `autoscalectl` from https://s3.pifft.com/autoscale/autscalectl, and mark it executeable

+## Running setup

-3. Run `autoscalectl setup`
+Run `autoscalectl setup`

 The setup process requires: